akucukelbir/probprog-finalproject/README.md

 (venv)$ pip install -r requirements.txt
 ```

-This should install Edward, along with Jupyter and other useful libraries.
+This should install Pyro, along with Jupyter and other useful libraries.
 You should see a message at the end that resembles something like
 ```
-Successfully installed appnope-0.1.0 bleach-1.5.0 ...
+Successfully installed appnope-0.1.0 ...
 ```

 ### Additional dependencies
 If you introduce any new dependencies to your final project, you **MUST**
 update `requirements.txt` with pinned versioning.

-If you plan to introduce any non-pip-installable (e.g. Stan) dependencies to
-your final project, you **MUST** provide a `Dockerfile`.
-(Please contact me before you do so.)

 ### Git stuff
 There is a comprehensive `.gitignore` file in this repository.
 This should prevent you from committing any unnecessary files.
 Please edit it as needed and do not commit any large files to the repository.
 (Especially huge datasets.)